datasciencecampus/woffle/README.md

 incomplete and may not yet work.
 If you find one and there is not an issue already raised for it then please do so.
 PRs welcome.

-## Introduction

 As a follow on from [optimus](https://github.com/datasciencecampus/optimus) this will allow extension of the work to include arbitrary user defined means of processing their text.
 The initial aim of this is to turn optimus from the sprawling tangle of classes that it is into a pure as possible functional program.